conradknapp/ecomm-react-graphql-strapi/NOTES.md

 - Talk about the different kinds of relations that can be defined within Strapi -- many-to-many, one-to-many, one-to-one, one-way (https://strapi.io/documentation/concepts/concepts.html#relations)

+Creating the Cart Sidebar

+- At first, create the cart locally within the Dishes/whatever subproduct component and then later extract it as its own dedicated file (just need to pass down 'cartItems' down as props and as well as bring in the displayPrice utility function to the new component)

 Navbar

 - Create Navbar